ikkair/chachat-fe/README.md

 # About The Project

-Chachat is a website for communicating online and in real-time.
-Users can create an account, change profile information, and communicate with others in text form.
+Chachat is a website that has been created to facilitate communication among users through real-time messaging.
+Users are able to create an account, modify their profile, and engage in text-based communication with others.

 ## Built With